consistence/consistence-doctrine/readme.md

 [Enums](https://github.com/consistence/consistence/blob/master/docs/Enum/enums.md) represent predefined set of values and of course, you will want to store these values in your database as well.
 Since [`Enums`](https://github.com/consistence/consistence/blob/master/src/Enum/Enum.php) are objects and you only want to store the represented value, there has to be some mapping.

-Let's see this in the example where you want to store sex for your `User`s:
+You can see it in this example where you want to store sex for your `User`s:

 ```php
 <?php